rackerlabs/rackspace-whitepapers/content/cloud-overview/getting-on-the-right-side-of-the-capex-vs-opex-divide.md

 of IT decisions on your company’s financial performance.
 CIOs who think this way are ready to form a powerful partnership with their CFOs.

-### OUTSOURCING YOUR SERVER MANAGEMENT
+### Outsourcing your server management

 To carry on this thinking, here’s an area where most IT departments can easily do more with less: outsourcing your server management.
 Before you reject this idea, consider about these comments from CIO magazine.

-> *“As one colleague who consults on financial strategy with many large
-> companies said, ‘You know what we think of IT?
-We think it shows up,
-> spouts unintelligible jargon, and asks for huge lumps of cash...’
+> “As one colleague who consults on financial strategy with many large companies said, ‘You know what we think of IT?
+We think it shows up, spouts unintelligible jargon, and asks for huge lumps of cash...’
-> “It’s easy to understand why any initiative that promises to reduce
-> lumpy capital investment and transform it into smoother operational
-> expenditure would be extremely attractive to bean counters.”*
+“It’s easy to understand why any initiative that promises to reduce lumpy capital investment and transform it into smoother operational expenditure would be extremely attractive to bean counters.”

 If your CFO could save money on servers, push capital expenses into operating expenses, and get the same level of service for your users,